 Certainly it’s encouraging that people are sharing these resources widely.
 However, because fear of the minuscule risk of adverse effects from vaccines has been so well exaggerated by those strongly opposed to vaccines, it’s important that we continue to highlight the true risks of the diseases themselves.
-Stories of vaccine preventable diseases, such as those highlighted on Vaccinate Your Baby, Shot By Shot or in blogs like KC Kids Doc with their recent personal account of a harrowing tale of diphtheria, are just as important to share with vaccine hesitant parents as the safety studies and science behind vaccines.
+Stories of vaccine preventable diseases, such as those highlighted on Vaccinate Your Family, Shot By Shot or in blogs like KC Kids Doc with their recent personal account of a harrowing tale of diphtheria, are just as important to share with vaccine hesitant parents as the safety studies and science behind vaccines.

 Thanks to successful immunization programs, many parents these days are not familiar with the risks of these diseases.
 Keeping them informed of what we are so fortunate not to have to worry about is a critical part of vaccine education.
 In fact, it is the part that I find most motivating.
 Because thanks to vaccines, many people have been spared disease, disability and even death.